-This implies that product assortments are tailored store-by-store and category-by-category depending on your clustering strategy.
+It implies that product assortments are tailored store-by-store and category-by-category depending on your clustering strategy.

 This graphical record outlines the different product attributes that make up the purchasing decision.
 For example, a customer may look at price first, then flavour, then size and brand last.

-That said, it's highly unlikely that there is only one consumer decision tree per category.
-That's because there are different consumer behaviours based on cultural, personal, physiological and social factors that exist within a consumer base.
+That said, it's unlikely that there is only one consumer decision tree per category.
+There are different consumer behaviours based on cultural, personal, physiological and social factors that exist within a consumer base.
 For each of these segments, there is a different focus or priority.

 Store clustering or store grouping is the grouping of stores based on similar store and demographic characteristics.
-Store clustering is a critical step for the assortment planning process as it helps you to create localised assortment plans that meet the needs of local shoppers.
+Store clustering is a critical step for the assortment planning process as it helps you create localised assortment plans that meet the needs of local shoppers.

 One productive way to identify store clusters is to measure the share of sales by store for each segment and compare the results across multiple stores (heat mapped floor plans are a useful tool to measure category performance and relative category space allocation).
-By doing so, you can soon see if there are similar trends among categories.
+By doing so, you can see if there are similar trends among categories.

-For example, an analysis of the cereal category might reveal that in some stores there is a significantly higher percentage of sales for the “Health” segment, while another group of stores shows a higher percentage of sales for the “Kids” segment.
+For example, an analysis of the Cereal category might reveal that in some stores, there is a significantly higher percentage of sales for the “Health” segment, while another group of stores shows a higher percentage of sales for the “Kids” segment.

-This difference in sales could suggest that the first group is a health-oriented cluster, and therefore the assortment for the Cereal category must pay particular attention to the health segment.
+This difference in sales could suggest that the first group is a health-oriented cluster, and the assortment for the Cereal category must pay particular attention to the health segment.
 Subsequently, additional research by analysing factors such as age, income, ethnicity, and so on will help you to identify similar neighbourhoods and validate the existence of a particular store cluster.

 The first thing to do when approaching clustering is to identify the two primary space and assortment variations that will drive localised assortments across your retail universe in almost every case.